-5. Kansas-15 Final Four appearances
+5. Kansas — 16 Final Four appearances

-Phog Allen, the coach for whom Allen Fieldhouse is named, led the Jayhawks to three Final Four berths, in 1940, 1952 (also won the national title), and 1953.
+Phog Allen, the coach for whom Allen Fieldhouse is named, led the Jayhawks to three Final Four berths in 1940, 1952 (also won the national title), and 1953.
 The season after Allen retired, Dick Harp took Kansas to the national semis in 1957.

 Kansas’ next trip came in 1971 under Ted Owens, who took them back to the Final Four in 1974.
 Larry Brown took them twice in 1986 and 1988, winning the national championship in ’88 with Danny Manning.

-4. Duke-16 Final Four appearances
+T3.
+Duke-17 Final Four appearances

-Since Coach K took over the program, the Blue Devils have become a perennial powerhouse.
-Duke has gone to the Final Four 12 times under Krzyzewski, including five straight from 1988-1992 and seven out of nine from 1986-1994.
-They’ve won five national championships (1991, 1992, 2001, 2010, 2015) during Coach K’s tenure.
+Since Coach K, who retired after his final appearance in 2022, took over the program, the Blue Devils became a perennial powerhouse.
+Duke went to the Final Four 13 times under Krzyzewski, including five straight from 1988-1992 and seven out of nine from 1986-1994.
+They won five national championships (1991, 1992, 2001, 2010, 2015) during Coach K’s tenure.

-3. Kentucky-17 Final Four appearances
+T3.
+Kentucky-17 Final Four appearances

-Adolph Rupp led the Wildcats to six of those appearances, the first one coming in 1942.
+Adolph Rupp led the Wildcats to six appearances, the first coming in 1942.
 In the next four trips (1948, 1949, 1951, 1958), Kentucky went on to win the national championship.
 Rupp’s final appearance came in 1966.

 Rick Pitino took the team three times as well (1993, 1996, 1997), with his middle trip also resulting in a national title.
 When Pitino left for the NBA, Tubby Smith took over and immediately took the Wildcats back to the national semis in 1998, winning a title in his first year.

 2. UCLA-18 Final Four appearances

-The majority of those appearances came under the legendary John Wooden, who led the Bruins to 12 Final Fours (1962, 1964, 1965, 1967, 1968, 1969, 1970, 1971, 1972, 1973, 1974, 1975).
-Only the 1974 team failed to win the national championship.
+The majority of those appearances, of course, came under the legendary John Wooden, who led the Bruins to 12 Final Fours (1962, 1964, 1965, 1967, 1968, 1969, 1970, 1971, 1972, 1973, 1974, 1975).
+Remarkably, only the 1974 team failed to win the national championship.
 Gene Bartow took over when Wooden retired and made the Final Four in 1976.

 Jim Harrick guided the team to the Final Four in 1995, winning a national championship with a 32-1 record, the Bruins’ most recent title.
-Ben Howland’s team took three straight trips from 2006-2008 and Mick Cronin took the 11th-seeded Bruins to the national semifinals in 2021.
+Ben Howland’s team took three straight trips from 2006-2008, and Mick Cronin took the 11th-seeded Bruins to the national semifinals in 2021.

-1. North Carolina-20 Final Four appearances
+1. North Carolina-21 Final Four appearances